sgct/sgct-docs/configuration/viewport.md

 - `blacklevelmask` **[string]** _optional_

   The file referenced in this attribute is used as a postprocessing step for this viewport.
 The image should be a grayscale image, where each pixel will be multiplied with the resulting image from the application in order to perform a black level adaptation.
-If a pixel is completely white, the resulting pixel is the same as the applications output, if a pixel is black, the resulting pixel will be back, if it is 50% grey, the resolution pixel will be half brightness.
+If a pixel is completely white, the resulting pixel is the same as the applications output, if a pixel is black, the resulting pixel will be black, if it is 50% grey, the resolution pixel will be half brightness.
 This setting is the more The default is that no black level mask is applied.

 - `eye` **[center, left, or right]** _optional_